abulzunayed/Machine-learning/world_leader_Image_classification/README.md

 # Machine learning Image Classification project using face and eye detection.
 In this machine learning project, with the help of OpenCV Face and eye detection, we classify world leader personalities.
 We restrict classification to only 5 people.
-Create a web page and real-time  frontend image classification and backend response from probability output from machine learning.
+Finally, we create a frontend UI web page and backend response from probability output from machine learning.

 Here is the folder structure:
 - google_image_scrapping: code to scrap Google for images